Ottoman architecture

-Sultan Ahmed Mosque (or Blue Mosque) in Istanbul, an example of the classical style of Ottoman architecture, showing Byzantine influence.

 Ottoman architecture is an architectural style that developed under the Ottoman Empire over a long period, undergoing some significant changes during its history.
-It first emerged in northwestern Anatolia around the end of the 13th century and developed from earlier Seljuk Turkish architecture, with influences from Byzantine and Iranian architecture along with other architectural traditions in the Middle East.
-Early Ottoman architecture experimented with multiple building types over the course of the 13th to 15th centuries, progressively evolving into the classical Ottoman style of the 16th and 17th centuries.
+It began in northwestern Anatolia around the end of the 13th century and developed from earlier Seljuk Turkish architecture, with influences from Byzantine and Iranian architecture along with other architectural traditions in the Middle East.
+Early Ottoman architecture experimented with multiple building types over the course of the 14th to 15th centuries, progressively evolving into the classical Ottoman style of the 16th and 17th centuries.
 This style integrated the Ottoman tradition with influences from the Hagia Sophia, resulting in monumental mosque buildings focused around a high central dome with a varying number of semi-domes.
 The most important architect of the classical period is Mimar Sinan, whose major works include the Şehzade Mosque, Süleymaniye Mosque, and Selimiye Mosque.
-The second half of the 16th century also saw the apogee of certain Ottoman decorative arts, most notably in the use of Iznik tiles.

 Beginning in the 18th century, Ottoman architecture was opened to external influences, particularly Baroque architecture in Western Europe.
-Changes appeared during the style of the Tulip Period, followed by the emergence of the Ottoman Baroque style in the 1740s.
+Changes appeared in the style of the Tulip Period, followed by the emergence of the Ottoman Baroque style in the 1740s.
 The Nuruosmaniye Mosque is one of the most important examples of this period.
 The architecture of the 19th century saw more influences imported from Western Europe, brought in by architects such as those from the Balyan family.
 Empire style and Neoclassical motifs were introduced and a trend towards eclecticism was evident in many types of buildings, such as the Dolmabahçe Palace.
 The last decades of the Ottoman Empire saw the development of a new Ottoman revivalist style, also known as the First National Architectural Movement, by architects such as Mimar Kemaleddin and Vedat Tek.
-Since the dissolution of the Ottoman Empire in 1922, the traditional Ottoman style has been imitated in the construction of many new mosques in Turkey and in some constructions projects beyond Turkey.
+Since the dissolution of the Ottoman Empire in 1922, the traditional Ottoman style has been imitated in the design of mosques in modern Turkey and occasionally in other countries.

-Ottoman dynastic patronage was concentrated in the historic capitals of Bursa, Edirne, and Istanbul (Constantinople), as well as in several other important administrative centers such as Amasya and Manisa.
+Ottoman dynastic patronage was concentrated in the historic capitals of Bursa, Edirne, and Istanbul (Constantinople), as well as in several other important administrative centers.
 It was in these centers that most important developments in Ottoman architecture occurred and that the most monumental Ottoman architecture can be found.
+Ottoman-style constructions were still abundant in the provinces of Anatolia and the Balkans (Rumelia), but in the more distant Middle Eastern and North African provinces older Islamic architectural styles continued to hold strong influence and were sometimes blended with Ottoman styles.

 Major religious monuments were typically architectural complexes, known as a külliye, that had multiple components providing different services or amenities.
 In addition to a mosque, these could include a madrasa, a hammam, an imaret, a sebil, a market, a caravanserai, a primary school, or others.
-Ottoman constructions were still abundant in Anatolia and in the Balkans (Rumelia), but in the more distant Middle Eastern and North African provinces older Islamic architectural styles continued to hold strong influence and were sometimes blended with Ottoman styles.
+The decoration of Ottoman buildings featured paintwork and carved stonework, drawing on a repertoire of mostly floriate motifs that evolved over time and reflected influences ranging from Timurid art to European Baroque ornamentation.
+Another important type of decoration was tilework, most notably Iznik tiles, which reached their artistic apogee in the second half of the 16th century.